Tag Archive for: Green Day

 Week 10 started with a red day.

-I simply stayed with the trading plan.
+I simply stayed with the strategy and the trading plan.

 The numbers are nice, but the bigger story this week was a shift in how I am reading the market.